 TYLER, TX (KLTV) -U.S. leaders expressed condolences to the people of Saudi Arabia upon the death of King Abdullah on Thursday.
-Sympathy for the 90-year-old late king has poured in from all corners of the world, including right here in East Texas where King Abdullah had a strong connection.
+Sympathy for the 90-year-old late king has poured in from all corners of the world, including right here in East Texas where Saudi King Abdullah had a strong connection.

 “We had many conversations at the foot of his bed or during our travels around the world.
 So, I knew him in a different way.
 I knew him in a way that wasn’t known by Hillary Clinton or President Obama,” says Dr. Kevin Pauza, founding partner and principal owner of Texas Spine and Joint Hospital in Tyler.